emtee40/SurvivalManual-wiki/Apps.md

 ### Music

-Have a Music app that is not a streaming solution and some uplifting music ( I suggest DUB or reggae - but download whatever works best for you )
+Have a Music app that is not a streaming solution and some uplifting music ( I suggest DUB or reggae - like [PANDA DUB / LION'S DEN](PandaDubLionsDen) - but download whatever works best for you )

 ### Cryptocurrency